electricimp/imp-central-impt/ProductionGuide.md

 ## Webhooks

-You may control your factory and production processes by using [Webhooks](https://developer.electricimp.com/manufacturing/webhooks).
+You may control your factory, production and post-production activities by using [Webhooks](https://developer.electricimp.com/manufacturing/webhooks).
 There are three types of Webhooks:
 - *blessing* - it is called when a production device has been successfully blessed.
 - *blinkup* - it is called when an end-user successfully activates a production device using BlinkUp.
 - *deployment* - it is called when a new code is deployed to a Device Group.